 Biden recently had skin cancer surgery, spokeswoman says

-Washington — Former President Joe Biden recently underwent skin cancer surgery, a spokesperson confirmed to CBS News.
+Washington — Former President Joe Biden recently underwent skin cancer surgery, a spokeswoman confirmed to CBS News.

 The spokeswoman said Biden "recently had Mohs surgery."
 She didn't immediately provide any other details.